 In-depth country review

-The 2013 review is available for purchase at the IEA bookshop.
-See also Executive Summary and Table of Contents.
+The 2013 IEA review of Sweden's energy policies is available for free download here.
 Also available for free download is the 2008 review.

 Sweden has made progress in recent years towards a more secure, sustainable energy future.
 The Scandinavian nation already has an almost carbon-free electricity supply and has phased out oil use in residential and power sectors.
 It is increasingly integrated within the Nordic and Baltic electricity markets, and its joint renewable electricity certificate market with Norway offers a unique model for other countries.